sefinek/geoip-lite2/README.md

 Now this module operates even faster because its files have been minified!

-Furthermore, the testing process has been improved by adopting the testing library Mocha.
+Furthermore, the testing process has been improved by adopting the testing library [jest](https://www.npmjs.com/package/jest).
 This change enhances testing and contributes to the overall reliability of the module.

 > I am not the creator of this npm module!
 All copyright rights belong to its original [Creators](AUTHORS).